Best Student Resume Examples

 2. Skills

-The resume skills section is crucial, especially for students who may not have an extensive work history.
-It’s an opportunity to highlight what you can bring to the table.
-Consider dividing your skills into two categories: hard skills and soft skills.
+The student resume skills section is crucial.
+It’s an opportunity to highlight what you bring to the table.

-Make sure you read the job description carefully to tailor this section to each application.
+Make sure you read the application description carefully to tailor this section to each application.
 List the skills that you genuinely possess and that are most relevant to the job.

 For example, if you’re an engineering student skilled in Python, MATLAB, teamwork, and problem-solving, those would be excellent to list for a technical internship.